Frequently Asked Questions (FAQs)

 Who reviews my proposal?

-GURC faculty reviewers from colleges and universities throughout Georgia.
+GURC faculty reviewers from colleges and universities throughout Georgia and other states.

 Can my friends and family come to my presentation?
 Do they need to register?